 Treat Your Termite Infestation Before It Gets Out of Control

-Termites are a common pest in North and South Carolina and rapidly cause significant structural damage to your home.
+Termites are a common pest here in Fort Mill and can rapidly cause significant structural damage to your home.
 If you see signs of a termite infestation it is important to act quickly in order to minimize their damage!

 Have You Spotted Signs of a Termite Problem?

 Termites cause over five billion dollars of damage to buildings in the United States annually and the average repair cost for homeowners is $3,000 – don’t let your house be part of these statistics!
 If you spot any of these signs of termite infestation you should contact a pest control service immediately:

 - Shed wings are seen under window sills or along the edge of walls

 - Mud tubes are present on your outside walls

 - Visible tunnels or honeycomb pattern damage in wood